 If you can’t pay what you owe, it is still better to file your return by the deadline.
 Penalties are much more expensive if you don’t file.
 If you can’t pay, contact IRS for payment plan options.
 You will still have fees attached, but they will cost you less than not filing.

-For more information on tax preparation assistance, call 211 or search our online database:
+For more information, call 211 or search our online database:

 - Federal Income Tax Information

 - Tax Preparation Assistance